soundpaint/rp2040pio-docs/architecture.rst

   modifications will immediately affect the emulation).

 .. figure:: images/phases.png
-   :scale: 80%
+   :scale: 40%
    :alt: Master Clock Phases

    Master Clock Phases

-   The master clock toggles between phases 0 and 1.
-The phases become stable after the emulator is done with instruction fetch & decode (phase 0) or instruction execute (phase 1).
+   For each cycle, the master clock toggles between phases 0 and 1.
+   The phases become stable after the emulator is done with instruction fetch & decode (phase 0) or instruction execution (phase 1).
 Clients are advised to modify emulator state during stable phase 0 and observe state during stable phase 1.

 Register Facade
 ---------------